openharmony/docs/en/application-dev/reference/apis/js-apis-Bundle.md

 getBundleInfo(bundleName: string, bundleFlags: number, options: BundleOptions, callback: AsyncCallback\<BundleInfo>): void

-Obtains the bundle information based on a given bundle name.
+Obtains the bundle information based on a given bundle name and bundle options.
 This API uses an asynchronous callback to return the result.

 **Required permissions**